abbassiddiqi/whoispk/README.md

   });
 ```

-The console will show following information if domainInfo.isFound is true
+The console will show following information if domainInfo.isFound is true:
 ```js
 {
   domain_name: 'daraz.pk',